 I stop and get coffee and tea, Janah and I balance the cardboard holders to the car, then on the floor of the passenger side.
 We manage to get to Zoe C without dumping any.

 We meet at a park find a table where we can talk.
-As I said, it’s a school day, only a few moms with toddlers across the field at the kiddie playground.
+It’s a school day, only a few moms with toddlers across the field at the kiddie playground.

 “McKenzie, what was it?
 You sensed something.”